bobtronic73/free-DCTL/README.md

 ## Custom ADX10
 Converts ACES 2065-1 into ADX10 with custom matrices.
 Allows tweaking that film look.

+The defaults are based on Alexa Classic film style matrix and Dmin set for DR 2383 D65 LUT.

 ## Tetra Simple
 Another flavor of the Tetra transformation, as described by Steve Yedlin ASC.